Dear Darling

 Proprietary CLI frameworkWe provide hospitality acoustic design across London including Mayfair, Soho, Covent Garden, Chelsea, Shoreditch, Notting Hill and the City.
 Our consultancy also extends to hospitality venues throughout the United Kingdom and internationally.
 Working as an acoustic architect, we resolve sound within the architecture rather than retrofitting it at the end.

 Yes, and it is measurable.
 The largest field study on the subject found that music matched to the brand lifted revenue by 9.1 percent against a generic playlist, while slower tempo lengthened the average meal by close to a quarter, the mechanism behind higher spend per cover.
-See the full commercial case for restaurant acoustics.

 A hospitality audio consultant defines the sonic strategy for a venue, covering speaker specification, acoustic treatment, zoning, infrastructure and how the system integrates with the interior design.
 Unlike an equipment supplier, we work alongside the design team from concept stage to ensure audio is resolved as part of the architecture.